bawmedical/restorativejustculture.org/_pages/about.md

 Our partnerships and collaboration are a central component of how this community of practice works, grows and learns to push the boundaries and challenge the thinking around organisational cultures.
 Our partnerships reflect organisations who share a similar passion for restorative just cultures and are currently pursing work in and around its central themes.

-​If you are an NHS organisation interested in finding out more about the NHS E&I C&R programme please contact <mailto:england.civilityandrespect@nhs.net>
+​If you are an NHS organisation interested in finding out more about the NHS England and NHS Improvement Civility and Respect programme please contact <mailto:england.civilityandrespect@nhs.net>